endurantgames/cosmiclegends/src/classes/knight.md

     *Inspiring Leadership (3rd)* are among the most applicable Monarch Class Abilities to consider.

+    *Repetition:* You can choose this Ability more than once; each time, you must choose a different Ability.

 Vehicle Customization
 :   *Prerequisite: The _Custom Super-Mobile_ Class Ability.*
     Instead of choosing a Volume 4 Knight Ability, you can choose